kzcz/zulfur/README.md

 - **Redistribution**: If you share the modified version of the software, you must also share the source code and keep it under the GPLv3 license.

 ### Changelog
-- **1.7 alpha 1**: Added partial support for the syntax of 3.13 and later.
+- **1.7**: Added partial support for the syntax of 3.13 and later.
+- **2.0 alpha**: Changed location of some stuff, and merged a background project.